2023 Most Popular Political Science & Government Bachelor's Degree Schools in South Carolina

 Political Science majors at C of C take out an average of $24,410 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $387.

-A rank of #4 on this year’s list means Furman University is a great place for political science and government students working on their bachelor’s degree.
-Located in the large suburb of Greenville, Furman is a private not-for-profit college with a small student population.
+The in-demand bachelor’s degree programs at Furman University helped the school earn the #4 place on this year’s ranking of the most popular political science and government schools in South Carolina.
+Located in the suburb of Greenville, Furman is a private not-for-profit college with a small student population.

 Of the 82 students majoring in political science at Furman, 40% are male and 60% are female.